Personal Branding Strategies for Authors

 - Make Sure Rich Content Is Part of Your Plan

-Your roadmap will be unique to you, your industry, your audience, and your personal goals, but the one thing that every successful roadmap has in common is rich content.
-All of your content matters.
-Whether it’s on your website, in an article you wrote, or in your marketing materials— content is king.
+Your roadmap will be unique to you, your industry, your audience, and your personal goals, but the one thing that every successful roadmap has in common is rich content—all of your content matters.
+Content is king whether it’s on your website, in an article you wrote, or in your marketing materials.
 Content is the only way to communicate your message, engage your audience, and get Google to rank you, and your website, as relevant.

 Your website will be your home base for everything you do.
-The content on your website allows you to control the narrative of your brand and the actions of your readers.
-People will find you in a variety of ways, but they will, hopefully, all end up in the same place—your website.
+The content on your website allows you to control your brand’s narrative and the actions of your readers.
+People will find you in various ways, but they will, hopefully, all end up in the same place—your website.

 Develop a content plan.
-It’s okay to have a loose idea of what you will write about, and it’s totally okay to introduce new concepts, but it’s critical that you do this in a strategic and mindful way.
+It’s okay to have a loose idea of what you will write about, and it’s totally okay to introduce new concepts, but you must do this strategically and mindfully.
 Begin by developing a list of concepts that you will write about.
 Play with new concepts and pay attention to what resonates with you (your joy) and your audience.

 Plan on how you will release content and create a schedule to keep yourself on track.
 Recycled versions of your content will appear in myriad places on the internet as you contribute to blogs, periodicals, and books, as well as in social posts, comments, videos, podcasts, media interviews, and more.
-Every little thing you do counts, it bolsters your credibility and leads people back to your website.
+Every little thing you do counts; it bolsters your credibility and leads people back to your website.
 Speaking of, always ask for a link back to your website when you contribute content.
-Also, link out to mentions of you online and thank the influencers who helped you publish your works elsewhere.
-Link to those influencers, share their content and they will do the same for you.
+Also, link to your mentions online and thank the influencers who helped you publish your works elsewhere.
+Link to those influencers to share their content, and they will do the same for you.
 This, my friends, is just the beginning of your visibility; it’s the basis for your plan.